rmclarklab/Zmays_cis_trans/README.md

 4. ASE on gene-basis for given BAM file. <br>
 <code> python ASE.py -v VCF -gtf GTF -bam BAM -O output </code> <br>
 NOTE: VCF file should only include SNPs pass filtering of DNA and RNA-based seq alignment.
-ADDITIONAL NOTE: For the ASE analyses, see next section, for parental samples we down sampled (by random read count selection) the read count data for the parents by one-half to better match that of ASE count data in F1s (this allowed more analogous comparisons of F1 ASE fold changes to that of the parents as computed with DESeq2).
-The script used for the down sampling can be found here.
+ADDITIONAL NOTE: For the ASE analyses, see next section, after obtaining count data for the parental samples, we down sampled counts per gene by one half so that the read count depth would be approximately comparable to those obtained for parent-of-origin reads within the F1s (this step makes count data depth approximately the same for comparisons within F1s and for comparisons between pairs of parents as needed to assess genetic modes of control).
+Code for this step can be found here.

 ## ASE for cis and trans classification <br>
 The methodology of cis and trans classification was adapted from previous [publications](https://www.nature.com/articles/s41467-019-13386-w). <br>